 LedgeGuard is Most Extensively Lab Tested Alpine System

 Alpine has invested in more extensive testing on the LedgeGuard system of snow guards for façades than any other product offered, including in-house snow guard performance testing facility.
-LedgeGuard was also tested in both a climate chamber and a wind tunnel on three separate occasions for three weeks by Micro-Climate Ice & Snow, a third-party testing facility consulting firm that specializes in identifying ice and snow collection on buildings and structures to understand its behavior.
+LedgeGuard was also tested in both a climate chamber and a wind tunnel on three separate occasions for three weeks by Micro-Climate Ice & Snow, a third-party consulting and mock-up testing firm that specializes in identifying ice and snow collection on buildings and structures to understand its behavior.

-“With the wind tunnel testing we’ve done, I’m very confident in our LedgeGuard system,” said Michaud.
+“With the climatic wind tunnel testing we’ve done, I’m very confident in our LedgeGuard system,” said Michaud.
 “Our products are extensively tested and recommended by Micro Climate Ice and Snow.
-Rowan, Williams, Davies and Irwin, international consultants that work on high-rise buildings and work primarily with ice and snow consultation, are also referring customers to us.”
+Rowan, Williams, Davies and Irwin, who are also international consultants working on high-rise buildings with ice and snow consultation, are referring customers to us as well.”

 Alpine’s LedgeGuard Product Specifics

 Alpine’s patented LedgeGuard products are ledge-style snow guards that are essential for any façade or cornice that collects and sheds snow.
 Snow and ice can avalanche off of sloped pitches, parapets, balconies and terraces, posing a hazard to people and property below.
-Alpine SnowGuards’ LedgeGuard products hold the snow and ice in position, allowing it to melt and shed gradually, instead of all at once, preventing injuries to pedestrians and property damage.
+Alpine SnowGuards’ LedgeGuard products hold snow and ice in position, allowing it to reduce falling ice and snow potential, preventing injuries to pedestrians and property damage.

 Snow Guards for Façades

 LedgeGuard 1.5 gets its name from the 1.5” width of the extrusion that Alpine cut to house two rods.
 Special features include: